Skip to main content

 • US_SSN

-In addition to PII redaction, the Weave SDK also supports redaction of custom keys using REDACT_KEYS.
+In addition to PII redaction, the Weave SDK also supports redaction of custom keys via the sanitize helpers.
 This is useful when you want to protect additional sensitive data that might not fall under the PII category but needs to be kept private.
 Examples include:

 • API keys